duckietown/duckietown-lx/README.md

 You will find the following set of instructions in every individual exercise directory in this repository.
-This workflow will allow you to build and test your code, run solutions in simulation and on the robot, and submit your work to the challenges server to evaluate it against other developers.
+This workflow will allow you to build and test your code, run solutions in simulation and on the robot, and submit your work to the [challenges server](https://challenges.duckietown.org/) to evaluate the performance.

 # Instructions